threema-ch/threema-desktop/docs/src/ui-components.md

 should be extracted to a `types.ts` file.
 Standalone helper functions should be extracted to a `helpers.ts` file.
 If it makes sense, feel free to add additional TypeScript files for structuring your code.

+## Inline Scripts

+Keep inline script code in Svelte files at a minimum.
+If you require to write larger functions, put them in their own TypeScript file and import them.